gscanlon00/sudoku-solver/README.md

 # Sudoku Solver
-A simple python program to solve sudoku puzzels using a brute force algorithm
+A python program to solve sudoku puzzels using a brute force algorithm